farminf/LunchBot/README.md

 # LunchBot for Google Hangout Chat
 Google Hangout chat Bot for voting and choosing a place to eat...

-It is using google Script for bot implementation and a firebase realtime database for saving the places data and votes.
+It uses Google Script for bot implementation and firebase realtime database for saving the places data and votes.

-You can configure Google Script triggers for asking the users for voting and also announcing the results.
+You can configure Google Script triggers for asking users to vote and also announcing the results.